Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 • Pregnancy or breastfeeding

-• CNS disease (active or uncontrolled)
+• CNS disease (active metastases, uncontrolled seizures, or CNS-3 leukemia in some trials)

-• Prior allogeneic stem cell transplant (in some trials)
+• Prior organ transplantation (in immunotherapy trials)

 Outcomes Summary